Search This Blog

 What is a successful meeting?

 Often, people claim a meeting is successful.
 There are meeting notes distributed too.
-But, what determines a successful meeting?
-I am not focusing in conducting an effective meeting on meeting etiquette but evaluating the success of a meeting.
+But what determines a successful meeting and at what cost (Rajagopalan, 2014)?
+I am not focusing on conducting an effective meeting on meeting etiquette but evaluating the success of a meeting.

-I recall a great book on How I raised successfully from failure to success in selling that gave the tip.
+I recall a great book on How I raised successfully from failure to success in selling (Bettger, 1992). that gave the tip.
 A successful meeting is one that has the next meeting identified.
-But, wait a minute, is that it?
-So, if recurring meetings are set, then isn't all meetings successful?
+But wait a minute, is that it?
+So, if recurring meetings are set, then aren't all meetings successful?

 There lies the myth.
-The successful meeting is the one need having clear action items identified with action owners and due dates so that the next meeting serves as a follow up.
+The successful meeting is the one that needs to have clear action items identified with action owners and due dates so that the next meeting serves as a follow up.
 The follow through happens in between these two meetings ensuring incremental and iterative progress closing the sale, improving processes, updating progress, identifying risks, lessons learned, and removing obstacles.
+If every meeting does not continuously contribute the successful outcomes desired, then, is having a meeting itself considered successful?

 Would you look at your meetings and evaluate if your meetings are successful?
 What other criteria would you add outside of meeting etiquette to evaluate the outcome of a meeting?